gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "*La*, but how long would that take?"
 Razi said.
 "Whereas if we left now, we could be back in time to spoil your dinner."

 "We?"
 Thomas blinked theatrically.
 "As in, you and me?
-Razi...
-I thought you said you'd see me dead before you'd set foot on the *Presumption* again."
+Razi… I thought you said you'd see me dead before you'd set foot on the *Presumption* again."